The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in psychology.

 The Psychology Program prepares students for careers in service industries, research, government, and

 business—or for graduate study in psychology and related fields.

 Coursework includes a core of psychology courses—plus elective coursework in areas of interest.

 The flexibility available in the selection of electives enables each student to tailor the program to

 Indiana State's Psychology Program is distinctive in its emphasis on blending classroom learning with scientific

 research opportunities, practical experience, and extracurricular activities that result in exciting and challenging study.

-is further enriched with lectures and symposia presented by faculty and visiting national and international scholars.
+is further enriched with lectures and symposia presented by local professionals as well as nationally-known scholars.

 Facilities include a computer lab, a survey lab, additional research space, and a psychological clinic.